Practically Edible

 Tagged With: Bread

-This bread is mind-blowingly delicious and dead easy to make.
-You let the bread machine mix up a batch of dough, and store the dough for up to 14 days in the fridge in a tupperware container.
-Then, on the days when you want some bread, you take a small portion of the dough,…
+This crispy bread is delicious and dead easy to make.
+You let the bread machine mix up a batch of dough, and store the dough for up to 14 days in the fridge in a sealed plastic container.
+Then, on the days when you want some bread, you cut off a small portion of the…

 Read More »